opslogix/MP-Dev-Toolkit-Snippets/README.md

 ## MP Authoring Snippets
 This is a Visual Studio Extension that contains a number of XML snippets to make it easier to author management packs.
-You donÃ‚Â´t need to remember all that XML code.
+You don't need to remember all that XML code.
 Just insert the snippet and fill out a number of fields.

 ## MP Authoring Snippets Guides